-This is known as the Feldstein-Horioka puzzle (Feldstein, Horioka, 1980) - high correlation between domestic savings and investment even among countries with relatively open capital accounts, contrary to the prediction of the theory that capital should flow to countries with better investment climate and rates of return on investment.
+This is known as the Feldstein-Horioka puzzle (Feldstein and Horioka, 1980) -there is a high correlation between domestic savings and investment even among countries with relatively open capital accounts, contrary to the prediction of a theory that capital should flow to countries with better investment climate and rates of return on investment.
 With high domestic savings rate comes high investment rate, which usually, although not always, leads to faster growth.